Virginia Tech vs. NC State Women's Basketball Predictions & Picks - January 7

 Virginia Tech Schedule Analysis

-- In their signature win of the season on November 24, the Hokies beat the Kansas Jayhawks, a top 50 team (No. 49) in our computer rankings, by a score of 59-58.
+- On November 24, the Hokies picked up their best win of the season, a 59-58 victory over the Kansas Jayhawks, who are a top 50 team (No. 49), according to our computer rankings.

-- The Hokies have tied for the 25th-most Quadrant 1 wins in the nation (one).

-- The Hokies have three wins versus Quadrant 3 teams, tied for the 42nd-most in Division 1.

-- Virginia Tech has tied for the 15th-most Quadrant 4 wins in the country (seven).
+- Virginia Tech has tied for the 15th-most Quadrant 4 wins in the nation (seven).

 Get tickets for any college basketball game this season at Ticketmaster!